-Any children or staff members who go on to develop symptoms should inform the school as soon as possible and the school should return to the start of this flowchart.
+Any children or staff members who go on to develop symptoms should inform the setting as soon as possible and the setting should return to the start of this flowchart.

 Public Health England, LBWF and DfE will work with the setting to implement any further measures.
-Any further confirmed cases should also be reported to DfE helpline and LBWF public.health@walthamforest.gov.uk.
+Any further confirmed cases should also be reported to DfE helpline, LBWF public.health@walthamforest.gov.uk and Ofsted.
 Public Health England will provide specialist advice for larger outbreaks or complex cases.

-After 14 days, if children or staff members do not develop symptoms, they can return to school.
+After 10 days, if children or staff members do not develop symptoms, they can return to the setting.